secureCodeBox/secureCodeBox/hooks/persistence-defectdojo/docs/README.ArtifactHub.md

 #### Limitations of the Low Privileged Mode

-- Instead of the username, the userId **must** be configured as the low privileged can't use the users list api to look up its own userId.
 - The configured product type must exist beforehand as the low privileged user isn't permitted to create a new one
 - The hook will not create / link the engagement to the _secureCodeBox_ orchestration engine tool type.
 - The low privileged user must have at least the `Maintainer` role in the configured product type.